gavinmcfarland/typolize/README.md

 Normalizes type sizing and spacing.

-Customise using the variables the following variables.
+Customise using the following variables.

 ```css
 :root {